-- 1. They shall build the old waste places.
-Rise up the foundation of many places. - a.
+- a.
 God calls us to build what's wasting in the land. - b.
 To make known God's Kingdom everywhere. - c.
 Not focus on our own foundation (Church). - 2.
-And you shall be called the repairer of the breach. - a.
+And you shall be called the repairer of the breach.
 We will restore the things that are broken down (Marriages, Families, etc.). - 3.
 The restorer of the paths. - a.
 Help people find the route to God - b.
 Guiding the family - 4.
-Then you will find Joy in the Lord and ride the high places on the earth. - a.
+Then you will find Joy in the Lord and ride the high places on the earth.
 God will put you in the places to receive blessings.